elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To let cookies survive a browser closure, we can set either the expires or max-age option.
 If a cookie does not have one of these options, it disappears when the browser is closed.
 We call these cookies “session cookies”.
 The cookie expiration date defines the time when the browser automatically deletes it.
 The date must be precisely in this format, in the GMT timezone.
-We can use date.toUTCString to get it.
+We can use date.toUTCString to extract it.
 If we set expires to a date in the past, the cookie gets deleted.
 Max-age is an alternative to expires and specifies the cookie’s expiration in seconds from the current moment.
 If set to zero or a negative value, the cookie gets deleted.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />